ENTPoint of view

 Odds are you already know something or everything about ENTP’s.
 Great!
 If you don’t, but you’re curious to find out more, check out one of the many sites on Myers-Briggs, such as this website with type descriptions (if you’re not curious, you’re probably not an ENTP, we’re a curious bunch by nature).

-Now like I said, the website has a test you could fill in to determine your type.
-By all means, go ahead, BUT: the results are not the holy grail.
-If you want to determine your type, I suggest you read about each of the four components that determine your type and then see if you can figure out the combination that fits you (you can do it on the same site, I’d suggest you ignore the fifth component for simplicity’s sake).
-If you have any doubts – leave me a message in the comments.
-I’ve determined a pretty simple test that worked very well on my friends, I’ll gladly share it with you.
+If you want to figure out your type, you could always take an online test.
+However, there’s so much wrong with those and the results are not the holy grail.
+If you want to determine your type, I suggest you read up on cognitive functions and then see if you can figure out the combination that fits you (you can do it on the same site, I’d suggest you ignore the fifth component for simplicity’s sake).
+If you have any doubts – leave me a message in the comments, over the years I’ve gotten pretty good at typing people.